jadengong/devtrackr/README.md

-# DevTrackr
+# DevTrackr API

 A comprehensive task management API built with FastAPI, featuring user authentication, task priorities, and analytics.
+This is a backend-only project that provides a robust REST API for task management.

 ## 🚀 **CI/CD Pipeline Status**